For the complete documentation index, see llms.txt. This page is also available as Markdown.

 • Output value.

-When running all tests, the runtime will be the sum of the execution times of all tests.
-The log drawer contains information about each previous run, separated by an empty line.
-The log drawer can be cleared of logs using the Clear logs.
+If all tests are run, the execution time will be the sum of all test executions.
+In the log drawer there is information about each previous run, separated by a blank line.
+The log drawer can be cleared using the button Clear logs.

-When creating unit tests the application allows simulating the data present on the application form.
-In the Application data tab we can add fields that should return a specific value.
+The application, when creating unit tests, allows simulating the data contained in the request.
+In the tab Request data we can add fields that should return a specified value.
 We refer to the provided values using the function getValue() available on the object context.

-illustration 6.
-Defining application data in unit tests
+Figure 6.
+Defining request data in unit tests

-Illustration 7.
-Result of running a test with application data
+Figure 7.
+Result of running the test with request data

 Errors during tests

-If the script contains errors, the test will fail and the error will be logged in the console under the editor.
-The message will include the cause and location of the error.
+If the script contains errors, the test will fail, and the error will be logged in the console under the editor.
+The message will contain the reason and location of the error.

 Script services

-We can verify the output of script services in several ways.
-They are divided into number comparisons and text comparisons:
+The output of script services can be verified in several ways.
+They are divided into number comparison and text comparison:

 Number comparison